jdcloudcom/en/API/Virtual-Machines/Virtual-Machines/modifyInstanceDiskAttribute.md

 ## Description
-Modify the attributes of a data disk attached with a VM, including whether to delete with the machine.
+Modify the attributes of the data disks attached to the VM, including whether to delete data disk with the VM.
+Only a cloud disk which is billed by configuration can be set to deleted on instance termination.
+It will not take effect if the cloud disk under monthly package, and the disk will remain when the instance is deleted.

 ## Request method
 POST